 As with NN, FNN performs significantly better with Boscovich distance than with either Euclidean ($p < 0.025$) or Chebyshev ($p < 8.3 \cdot 10^{-7}$) distance.

-Unlike NN, it is not clear that Samworth distance-weights perform better than reciprocally linear or reciprocally squared weights (Table~\ref{tab_p_values_fnn_distance_kernels}).
-Furthermore, the combination of Samworth rank- and distance-weights actually performs worse than Samworth distance-weights alone for $r_1$ ($p = 0.032$) and $r_{\infty}$ ($p = 0.000078$) scaling, while for $r_2$ and $r_{\infty}^*$ scaling, the difference is not significant.

-We have weak evidence that with FNN, $r_1$ scaling leads to better performance than $r_2$ scaling, and that in turn both are preferable over $r_{\infty}$ and $r_{infty}^*$ scaling (Table~\ref{tab_p_values_fnn_scales}).
+However, it is not as clear as with NN that Samworth distance-weights perform better than reciprocally linear or reciprocally quadratic weights (Table~\ref{tab_p_values_fnn_distance_kernels}).
+Furthermore, the combination of Samworth rank- and distance-weights actually performs worse than Samworth distance-weights alone for $r_1$ ($p = 0.032$) and $r_{\infty}$ ($p = 0.000078$) scaling, while for $r_2$- and $r_{\infty}^*$-scaling, the difference is not significant.
+We have weak evidence that with FNN, $r_1$-scaling leads to better performance than $r_2$-scaling, and that in turn both are preferable over $r_{\infty}$- and $r_{\infty}^*$-scaling (Table~\ref{tab_p_values_fnn_scales}).